 CHT shall entrust an impartial third party to conduct audits of CHTCA operations.

 8.4 Topics Covered by Assessment

-CHTCA undergoes an audit in accordance with the scheme of "WebTrust for CAs v2.1 or newer".
-For CAs issuing TLS certificates, they should also undergoe additional audit scheme of "WebTrust for CAs SSL
+CHTCA undergoes an audit in accordance with the scheme of "WebTrust for CAs".
+For CAs issuing TLS certificates, they should also undergoe additional audit scheme of "WebTrust for CAs - SSL Baseline".